Tual

-Tual (Indonesian: Kota Tual) is a city in Maluku Province of Indonesia located within the Kei Islands.
-In 2007, it was separated from the rest of the Kei Islands, which form the Southeast Maluku Regency to form an independent city.
+Tual (Indonesian: Kota Tual) is a city in Maluku Province of Indonesia, geographically located within the Kei Islands.
+On 17 July 2007, it was separated from the rest of the Kei Islands (which continue to form the Southeast Maluku Regency) and was created an independent city.

-The city consists of two principal islands (Kei Besar to the east and Kei Kecil to the west) together with over 190 smaller offshore islands.
 The city covers a land area of 254.39 sqkm, together with a sea area estimated at 19088 sqkm.
-It includes the urbanized Dullah Island (Indonesian:Pulau Dullah) which is situated to the northeast of the much larger Kei Kecil, and includes a further number of small islands to the west of the principal Kei Kecil.
+It includes the urbanized Dullah Island (Indonesian: Pulau Dullah) which is situated to the northeast of the much larger Kei Kecil, and includes a further number of small islands to the west of Kei Kecil.